YOUR SITE

 The reality is that planning policy is complex and you need to have a clear understanding of it in order to gain planning approval.
 You also need to be able to produce scaled drawings in support of the application and be able to provide further information when requested to do so by the planners and other agencies.

-This can include for example; detailed site survey (including levels), tree survey, landscaping scheme, flood risk assessment, conceptual and analysis report, access details, visual impact analysis, etc.
+This can include for example; detailed site survey (including levels), tree survey, landscaping scheme, flood risk assessment, conceptual and analysis report, access details, visual impact analysis, ecological reports, etc.

 This is why planning applications tend to be prepared by a professional agent.
 The same is true for planning appeals, when expert knowledge of the planning system and planning legislation is essential.

-Our committment to our clients is give you unbiased expert opinion on the likely outcome of your planning application before you spend your money on application fees.
+Our commitment to you is give you unbiased expert opinion on the likely outcome of your planning application before you spend your money.

 Planning Appeals